 Battle Royale was made to pander to a certain political climate, but I’m not sure it could ever not be relevant.
 The same way high school classes continue to revisit Lord of the Flies, Battle Royale will always have something to offer.
 On top of its themes of violence and authority, it is also a movie about the predatory nature of young adults.
 15, the start of high school in America, is an age at which many teenagers begin to form exclusive social groups and prey on one another.
 Battle Royale deals with this very well, in a way that feels unsettlingly authentic.

 These kids form social groups right off the bat (those who are not actively participating from the get-go, that is) and treat themselves as a miniature society without offering any help to any other group.
 That’s basically what high school is.
 But then they inevitably turn on one another at the drop of a hat.
 When one accidentally poisons another, the paranoia mounts in a matter of minutes until every single one of them is dead.

 That’s something Battle Royale excels at.
 It looks at society, both teenage society and Japanese society, under a microscope.
 It’s about aggression and violence and it deals with them both in blunt ways.
-None of these things have gone away.
+None of these truths have gone away.
 Society hasn’t gotten any less violent.
-There are incidents (some very current and very popular) that have made people question the very nature of society.
+There are incidents that have made people question the very nature of society.
 Not only the justice system, but the idea of justice is something people find themselves having to question.
-Even if it was made fourteen years ago, Battle Royale perfectly addresses these fears.
+Even if it was made more than twenty-years years ago, Battle Royale perfectly addresses these fears.
 It’s a feature that will continue to stand the test of time.
-Because the sad fact is that we are never going to stop needing films like it to help us understand these situations and the way people and human nature at its ugliest.
+Because the sad fact is that we are never going to stop needing films like it to help us understand these situations.